Prag8855/aab/content/docs/ertragsvorschau.md

 - **Other business taxes**
     Include your estimated [income tax](/glossary/Einkommensteuer), or leave this field empty.
 If you pay trade tax (*[[Gewerbesteuer]]*), you pay less income tax.
 Write your total income tax minus your total trade tax.

+Some fields might not apply to your business.
+You can leave them empty.

 [^1]: Sebastian Hoffmann from [Touring Artists](https://www.touring-artists.info/en/home) (November 2022)
 [^2]: [Facebook](https://www.facebook.com/groups/germanfreelancevisa/posts/1732436883891674/) (2023)